mumbleskates/bilrost/README.md

   type from a byte slice.
-The length delimited version of the call accepts a `&mut &'a [u8]` and after returning will have consumed the bytes that encoded the message from the front of the slice, leaving only the left-over data (if any); the versions that are not length-delineated consume the entire slice by value.
+The length delimited version of the call accepts a `&mut &'a [u8]` and after returning will have consumed the bytes that encoded the message from the front of the slice, leaving only the left-over data (if any); the versions that are not length-delimited consume the entire slice by value.
 * `replace_borrowed_from`, `replace_borrowed_from_length_delimited`: exactly
   what you would expect based on `replace_from` and `decode_borrowed` -- this